 Department WebsiteDepartment EmailAdvising

 Geography is the study of the Earth’s surface, and of the spatial distribution and patterns of its physical and human characteristics.
 Geographers study how nature and culture work to create distinct spaces, places, landscapes, and regions.
-Geography is a subject of practical importance in such fields as:
+Geography is a subject with theoretical interest and has practical importance with applications in a wide range of fields.

-It is possible to obtain a major or honours in geography in either a Bachelor of Arts or Bachelor of Science degree program.
+It is possible to obtain a Major, Honours, or Concentration in Geography in either a Bachelor of Arts or Bachelor of Science degree program.
+A Minor in Geography may be obtained in a Bachelor of Arts, Bachelor of Environmental Studies, or Bachelor of Commerce degree program.

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.

-After the student attains forty-eight (48) credit hours in GEOG, only Group A, C, and D courses count towards the Faculty of Arts regulation for Major and Honours students to complete “sixty-six (66) credit-hours in Arts subjects at the 2000-level or above”.
-Additional Group B courses could be taken as electives.
+Note: After the student attains 48 credit hours in GEOG, only Group A, C, and D courses count towards the Faculty of Arts regulation for Major and Honours students to complete “66 credit-hours in Arts subjects at the 2000-level or above”.
+Additional Group B courses may be taken as electives.

 The Bachelor of Science (B.Sc.) is a well-established, foundational degree.
 Its specific requirements are listed below alongside general graduation requirements.

-Requirements for the Major and honours Geology/Geography Combined Programs are found in the Geology section of the calendar.
+Requirements for the Geology/Geography (Major and Honours) Combined programs are described in the Geology section of the Academic Calendar.

-Note: After the student has attained the required thirty-six (36) credit hours in GEOG, any additional GEOG credits would be taken as free electives in the Faculty of Science.
+Note: After the student has attained the required 36 credit hours in Geography, any additional GEOG courses count as free electives in the Faculty of Science.

 Send Page to Printer